A place for ideas.

 2015

-After construction of the main house was complete, Koxvold and his wife Suzanne, a real estate agent with Compass, built Hemmelig Rom, a small guest house and reading room.
+After construction of the main house was complete, Koxvold built Hemmelig Rom, a small guest house and reading room.
 The structure was conceived by Studio Padron to use materials sourced locally, including several thousand pounds of red oak milled onsite.

 The property, which is just two hours from NYC and close to Stewart International Airport, has been featured in Dwell, Dezeen, Gestalten, and Architonic, and is available for filming and still photography, surrounded by thousands of acres of wild New York State parkland.